 Volunteers are the heartbeat of any youth sports organization, and it’s no different at Lakeland City Baseball.
 Each year we rely on the valuable time and effort of hundreds of volunteers to make this league work.
 There are many opportunities to offer your service to make the baseball experience for these youngsters one they will remember.
+Only those who will have contact with the players on the field or in the dugout are required to complete the online volunteer application (managers, coaches, Team Moms, and anyone who will be helping in the dugout or on the field).
+All other volunteers are not required to complete the online volunteer application.

 Before applying be sure and check out the list of Frequently Asked Questions about volunteering at LCB you see below.